What it is

 Section 504 of the Rehabilitation Act of 1973: This is a federal civil rights law to stop discrimination against people with disabilities.

-Who creates it
+Who creates the plan

 • The child’s parent or caregiver